Panda: A pretrained forecast model for chaotic dynamics: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 Our work demonstrates the feasibility of pretrained models in discovering generalizable properties of dynamical systems, mathematical objects of intrinsic interest to the SciML and forecasting communities.
 Our model's emergent ability to predict higher-dimensional partial differential equations, and the scaling of its performance with the diversity of dynamical systems, show that its generalization signal stems from unique properties of dynamics relative to time series.
-We identify nonlinear resonance occurring within the model, underscoring the unique capabilities of our architecture.

 A limitation of our work stems from our focus on low-dimensional dynamical systems.
-We argue that low-dimensional dynamics are the building block for higher-dimensional systems like weather front or spiking neurons, because they capture essential properties like bifurcations that become more complex in extended systems.
-A future variant of our approach for high-dimensional dynamics could exploit the sparsity of coupling typical in these systems, by making the channel attention sparse.
-Another limitation is the degredation of rollout performance from MLM pretraining.
-Future work will investigate other natural pretraining tasks for forecasting chaos.
+We argue that low-dimensional dynamics are the building block for higher-dimensional systems like weather fronts or spiking neurons, because they capture essential properties like bifurcations that become more complex in extended systems.
+A future variant of our approach for high-dimensional dynamics could exploit the structure of coupling such as sparsity or blocks typical in these systems by allowing the channel attention layers to receive custom attention masks.
+Another limitation is the degradation of rollout performance from MLM pretraining.
+Future work will investigate the question of what pretraining task is most natural for modeling dynamical systems.
+We believe this is a basic question that necessitates further progress in SciML.